Gateway describes a load balancer operating at the edge of the mesh

 Secure connections with standard TLS semantics.

-Secure connections to the upstream using mutual TLS by presenting client certificates for authentication.
+Secure connections to the downstream using mutual TLS by presenting server certificates for authentication.

 Similar to the passthrough mode, except servers with this TLS mode do not require an associated VirtualService to map from the SNI value to service in the registry.
 The destination details such as the service/subset/port are encoded in the SNI value.
 The proxy will forward to the upstream (Envoy) cluster (a group of endpoints) specified by the SNI value.
 This server is typically used to provide connectivity between services in disparate L3 networks that otherwise do not have direct connectivity between their respective endpoints.
 Use of this mode assumes that both the source and the destination are using Istio mTLS to secure traffic.